 Anesthesia and medication dosage errors are another form of medical negligence.
 For example, if too much anesthesia is administered during surgery, a patient's heart could stop beating.
 This could result in brain damage and other permanent injuries or death.

-At Robert Pierce & Associates, P.C., we have seen and represented clients in numerous kinds of medical error cases throughout the Pittsburgh area.
+At Robert Peirce & Associates, P.C., we have seen and represented clients in numerous kinds of medical error cases throughout the Pittsburgh area.
 In addition to the above, we have seen patients whose doctors operated on the wrong areas of their bodies, emergency room errors, and malpractice relating to childbirth.
 We have even seen cases in which doctors left surgical equipment inside their patients' bodies.
 In any situation in which medical malpractice has occurred, injured parties or their families may have viable claims for justice and restitution in civil court.